 Design For Film & Television...

-As a design innovator, Deirdra’s greatest inspirations originate from her time spent traveling, working and living globally in over 25 countries, with her primary residences living between Paris and New York over the course of several years.
-Her global experiences and out-of-the-box design sensibilities have informed her craft.
-Her insights on fashion, history, art, and design thinking are driven by her curiosity of cultural anthropology, the psychology of clothing, the importance of individual style, cultural relevancy, and the power of design activism for social change.
+Deirdraʼs greatest inspirations originate from her time spent traveling, working and living globally in over 25 countries, with her primary residences living between Paris and New York over the course of several years.
+Her global experiences and out-of-the-box design sensibilities have informed her creative work.
+Her insights on fashion, history, art, architecture, and design thinking are driven by her curiosity of cultural anthropology, the psychology of clothing and space, the importance of individual style, cultural relevancy, and the power of design activism for social change.
 One of her most life-changing moments came when she did a fellowship during her graduate studies, and it literally took her to the top or "the rather roof of the world", Tibet, where she studied textile and the Tibetan decorative arts and architecture.

 She hasn't stopped there.
-When not creating narratives through clothing, Deirdra's focus is on designing experiential environments.
+When not creating narratives through clothing on screen, Deirdra's focus is on designing experiential and social justice environments.
 Her most recent design work is on display at "The Equal Justice Initiatives" new "The Legacy Museum" From Enslavement to Mass Incarceration.
-Located in Montgomery, Alabama, this narrative museum uses interactive media, sculpture, videography, compelling visuals and exhibits to immerse visitors in the sights and sounds of the domestic slave trade and the history of racial terrorism in America.
+Located in Montgomery, Alabama, this narrative museum uses interactive media, sculpture, videography, compelling visuals, and exhibits to immerse visitors in the sights and sounds of the domestic slave trade and the history of racial terrorism in America.

 Her work has been featured in notable publications including The New York Times, Los Angeles Times, Variety Magazine, The Hollywood Reporter, Glamour, Vogue, i-D Magazine, NYLON, Fashionista, The Observer, Refinery 29, Vulture, The Cut, Surface Magazine, and Deadline to name a few, putting her at the forefront as a unique voice in the intersectionality of design, culture, commerce, sustainability, and design as a catalyst for creating positive social change.

-Holding a Master’s of Science in Interior Design from Pratt Institute in Brooklyn, NY, Deirdra also studied at the prestigious Parsons School of Design pursuing her Bachelor of Fine Arts in the undergraduate program majoring in Fashion Design and while simultaneously completing a Bachelor of Business Administration in Strategic Design and Management.
+Holding a Masterʼs of Science in Interior Architectural & Design from Pratt Institute in Brooklyn, NY.
+Deirdra also studied at the prestigious Parsons School of Design pursuing her Bachelor of Fine Arts in the undergraduate program majoring in Fashion Design and while simultaneously completing a Bachelor of Business Administration in Strategic Design and Management.

-Deirdra splits her time between Atlanta, Los Angeles, and New York and lives with her fiancé and their dog.
+Deirdra splits her time between Los Angeles and New York and lives with her fiancé and her fur baby Milo Lee.